buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 ## Course Outline

-In this course, we study the Early Buddhist Texts by reading half the Majjhima Nikaya and studying, in depth, its similarity to, and differences with, its parallels.
+In this course, we study the Early Buddhist Texts by reading about half of the Majjhima Nikaya.

-I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikaya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} to orient yourself and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1qjrsRECWOw1_mPBAZAUz5PjnDtL5sftC/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} to give you a heads up on what to expect from this course.
+I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikaya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} if you haven't already, to orient yourself, and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1qjrsRECWOw1_mPBAZAUz5PjnDtL5sftC/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} to give you a heads up on what to expect from his course.

 ### Textbook